Friday, October 9, 2015

-In a media advisory the Insurance Information Institute (I.I.I.) notes that seven of the 10 costliest wildfires in U.S. history in terms of insured losses have occurred in California.
+A recent I.I.I. media advisory notes that seven of the 10 costliest wildfires in U.S. history in terms of insured losses have occurred in California.
 The costliest of these was the 1991 Oakland fire which produced $2.7 billion in claims (in 2014 dollars).